The Fortunes and Misfortunes of Moll Flanders: Episode 3

 Moll and Jemmie are married.
 Each discovers that the other is a fortune hunter.
 After spending the night with Moll, Jemmie abandons her.
-Moll takes the stage to London, which is robbed by Jemmie, who has become a highwayman.
+Moll takes the stage coach to London, which is robbed by Jemmie, who has become a highwayman.
 After sharing a passionate kiss he leaves and she continues her journey.

 Moll falls under the protection of a banker, John Bland, a fellow passenger.
 After convincing him to divorce his adulterous wife, Moll marries him and bears him two children.
 The shock of his bank going under kills John.
-When the bailiffs show up at the door Moll takes the children and as many valuables that she can carry and escapes.
+When the bailiffs show up at the door, Moll takes the children and as many valuables as she can carry and escapes.
 She leaves the children with her husband's relatives and finds lodging with Mrs. Riordan.
 Moll, starving, becomes a thief.

 Episode 4

 Moll continues in her life of crime, taking on a partner, Lucy Diver.
+Once Lucy confesses to having feelings for Moll, more than for any man she’s ever met, they start a sexual relationship.

-Lucy is caught and hanged for her crimes.
+Lucy is later caught and hanged for her crimes.
 Moll is eventually caught robbing a drapery store.
 She is taken to Newgate and sentenced to hang for her crimes.
 She claims to be pregnant so is given a stay of execution of one month.
 Jemmie has been caught and is brought to the prison.
 They are allowed an hour together during which time Moll tells Jemmie to ask for transportation before he is brought up in court.
 She gives him a snuff box belonging to Sir Richard Gregory and asks Jemmie to take it to Sir Richard.

-Jemmie is to tell him that Moll Flanders needs his help or Sir Richard's wife will hear about Moll's sexual relationship with her husband.
+Jemmie is to tell him that Moll Flanders needs his help, or Sir Richard's wife will hear about Moll's sexual relationship with her husband.
 Jemmie appears in court and is sentenced to transportation to Virginia.
 Moll's sentence is to hang.
 As the noose is around her neck, Jemmie rides up and shouts that her sentence has been commuted to transportation.
 She and Jemmie sail together to Virginia.
 There "Sir James and Lady Molly Seagrave became very rich and well respected citizens..."

 Cast and characters

 VHS release

-The four episodes were released on VHS as two tapes on 16 October 1997.
+The four episodes were released on VHS as two tapes in October 1997.